Opus Clip vs managed clipping, the 29x CPQV gap

 If your weekly production is 1.5 source-hours or more, or your ACV per closed deal is $5K-plus, or you need an attribution layer for vendor-aligned reporting, you are paying the operator-hour premium on Opus Clip and the managed-clipping lane is the unit-economic winner.
 The decision is not "should I cancel Opus Clip" (Opus Clip is fine for what it does); the decision is "what lane should my clipping motion sit in", and the math says managed past the break-even.

 For the 6-block clipping operating system that drives the managed-lane CPQV (Source, Cut, Hook, Distribute, Attribute, Compound), see the managed clipping playbook 2026.
 For the qualified-view metric and why it replaced subscriber counts, see the qualified-views metric explainer.
 For the case study walking through one founder's Opus-to-managed migration, see the managed clipping revenue case study.
+For the 3-lane head-to-head that drops the in-house editor lane into this 2-lane comparison, see the clipping agency vs in-house editor vs Opus Clip CPQV ledger 2026.

 The sticker price is not the comparison.
 The CPQV is.